 Am I A Candidate For An Oral Appliance?

-Only a dentist specially trained in dental sleep medicine can determine your candidacy for an oral appliance.
+Only a dentist specially trained in dental sleep medicine can determine your candidacy for a sleep apnea oral appliance.
 If you experience mild to moderate sleep apnea, a Mandibular Advancement Device may be recommended.
 This is a custom-made mouth piece that looks similar to a retainer and would be worn at night.

 How Long Do I Use My Oral Appliance?